HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/manage_global_settings.md

 ```

 !!!important
     The Search box feature is available in default DX Compose themes.
-To use custom themes, include the `<portal:find>` tag in your custom theme code.
+To use it in custom themes, include the `<portal:find>` tag in your custom theme code.